Posted Tue 1st Aug 2017 | efront

-Modern Melbourne is a series of filmed interviews and rich archival material that documents the extraordinary lives and careers of some of our most important architects and designers including Peter McIntyre, Mary Featherston, Daryl Jackson, Graeme Gunn, Phyllis Murphy, Allan Powell and Peter Elliott.
+Modern Melbourne is a series of filmed interviews and rich archival material that documents the extraordinary lives and careers of some of our most important architects and designers including Peter McIntyre, Mary Featherston, Daryl Jackson and Graeme Gunn.

 Melbourne’s modernist architects and designers are moving into the later stages of their careers.
 Their influence on the city is strong and the public appreciation of their early work is growing – they have made an indelible mark on Melbourne.
 Much of their mid-century modernist work and latter projects are now represented on the Victorian Heritage Register.

 All of the Modern Melbourne subjects enjoyed a working relationship and a friendship with Robin Boyd, the influential architect who championed the international modernist movement in Melbourne.